 The Patent Trial and Appeal Board agreed with TAR’s argument in a dismissal motion that the patent in question—a method of displaying points of interest on a digital map, such as homes for sales and restaurants—covered claims that are unpatentable.
-The board wrote in its decision that the Texas Association of REALTORS® “demonstrated by a preponderance of the evidence that the
+The board wrote in its decision that the Texas REALTORS® “demonstrated by a preponderance of the evidence that the

 claims would have been obvious.”

 A previous owner of the patent, POI Search Solutions, had sued two real estate firms in Texas in 2015 for infringement.
 POI Search Solutions was unsuccessful in getting a monetary settlement from either firm and settled for zero dollars with one firm and withdrew its claim against the other.